mcggEz/mcggez/README.md

 ### 💡 My Journey in Tech

-My path in information technology began at <a href="https://www.plm.edu.ph/" target="_blank" rel="noopener noreferrer"><strong>Pamantasan ng Lungsod ng Maynila (PLM)</strong></a>, where I pursued a 🎓 *Bachelor of Science in Computer Engineering*.
-Since then, I’ve been focused on crafting innovative and impactful solutions through code.
+My path in technology began at <a href="https://www.plm.edu.ph/" target="_blank" rel="noopener noreferrer"><strong>Pamantasan ng Lungsod ng Maynila (PLM)</strong></a>, where I pursued a 🎓 *Bachelor of Science in Computer Engineering* degree.
+Since then, I’ve been eager to get my feet in the door—exploring how to turn ideas into innovative and impactful software solutions.

 🛠️ With hands-on experience in both hardware and software, I've developed a solid foundation in full-stack development.
 I enjoy solving real-world problems, building intuitive user experiences, and creating efficient systems from the ground up.